Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/installation.md

 ---

 # Installation
-Here we describe a series of more frequent reported problems related mainly to the installation process and its possible solutions.
+Here we describe a series of more frequent reported problems related mainly to the installation process and their possible solutions.

-???
-"I don't found `amber.python` executable"
+??? example "I don't find `amber.python` executable"

     **Solution:**

-    1. Make sure that you installed `Ambertools20` and sourced the `amber.sh(zch)` file
+    1. Make sure that you have installed `Ambertools20` and sourced the `amber.sh(zch)` file
     2. If you installed `Ambertools20` from conda, use that python executable

-???
-"I get an error related to MPI when I try to install gmx_MMPBSA"
+??? example "I get an error related to MPI when I try to install gmx_MMPBSA"
     If you get an error like this:

         error: Cannot compile MPI programs.
 Check your configuration!!!